 - Defective insulin production

-- This is the most known cause of diabetes.
+- This is the best known cause of diabetes.
 The body cannot produce enough insulin, which causes the glucose level in the blood to rise too high.
-This is a situation that arises early in life and is also called "type I diabetes".
+This is a situation that arises early in life and is also known as "type I diabetes".
 The treatment consists of making up for the deficiency by frequently adding artificial insulin by means of injections.
 This form of diabetes hardly occurs in horses.

 - Insulin resistance